 - CHWC does not require any additional vaccinations.
 However, we ask that you please see your health professional at least 4-6 weeks before the trip for advice on your specific needs.
 You may also visit www.cdc.gov for travelers’ health information (adequate fluid intake and insect protection measures are essential).

-Each camp is staffed with a nurse.
-The nurse is available at the school for minor medical problems such as: scratches, bruises, bee stings, headaches, etc. The nurse logs every injury, illness and treatment.
-If a work camper needs any over-the-counter medications, the nurse may make suggestions but the youth minister/contact person is responsible for informing the parents, purchasing the medication and administering.
+If a work camper needs any over-the-counter medications, the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
 The CHWC staff or the camp nurse are NOT PERMITTED TO ADMINISTER ANY MEDICATION BY MOUTH.
 This includes prescription medication as well.
 The CHWC first-aid kit will not include Tylenol, cold medication, Tums, etc.

 - If one of your teens is sick and must stay back from their worksite, the policy is as follows:

-- If the teen is sick for one full day (and does not go to a worksite), that same day they must visit a local walk-in clinic or hospital for evaluation.
+- If the teen is sick for one full day (and misses going to a worksite), that same day, they must visit a local walk-in clinic or hospital for evaluation.
 Depending on the outcome, a decision will be made as to whether the camper should return home.

-On many occasions campers are sick when they arrive at camp.
-Please, for your own benefit and for the consideration of others, please do not bring sick teens to camp.
+On many occasions, campers are sick when they arrive at camp.
+Please, for your own benefit and for the consideration of others, do not bring sick teens to camp.